<<Everybody gets a big shot, baby>>

-As we entered into blossoming April, there was not an album that had been released that I was not excited for most than Fontaines DC’s Skinty Fia.
+As we entered into April, there wasn’t an album that I was excited for most than Fontaines DC’s Skinty Fia.

-Hot off the press, with that blood-red sheen glistening in the sun, Skinty Fia is the bands’ third studio album from their successive Grammy-nominated album, A Hero’s Death in 2020.
+Hot off the press, with that blood-red glow idled with a deer out of his natural habitat, Skinty Fia is the bands’ third studio album from their successive Grammy-nominated album, A Hero’s Death in 2020’s lockdown.

 A brooding, brazen band with a drizzle of dark, Fontaines DC have always embedded their Irish identity deep into the heart of their music.

-Coming from a hometown that they will never surely forget – as the “DC” in their name literally stands for “Dublin City” – Skinty Fia is a far-cry from your traditional Fontaines as it draws on a yearning malnutrition of identity – and a swampy mix of adulteration and contemplation that the likes of IDLES’ Joe Talbot will be proud of.
+Coming from a hometown that they will won’t forget anytime soon – especially considering the “DC” in their name literally stands for “Dublin City” – Skinty Fia is a far-cry from your traditional Fontaines as it draws on a yearning malnutrition of identity – and a swampy mix of adulteration and contemplation that the likes of IDLES’ Joe Talbot will be proud of.

 This is in stark contrast to their usual pellets of punk-peppering as they boast their outlandish Irish tones and angry baritone punk-rock like we saw with “A Televised Mind” and “A Lucid Dream.”